top of page

 Shacarra Orr - headshot.jpg

-shacarra orr, BA (she/her) - counselling intern
+shacarra orr, BA (she/her) - associate counsellor

-Shacarra is a counselling psychology student in her final year of study.
 Shacarra approaches her practice through an existentialist, humanistic, and somatic lens.
 With nearly ten years of experience in the yoga community and teaching at multiple studios within Calgary, she draws inspiration from yoga philosophy and movement practices.

 Shacarra recognizes that life is hard and bad things happen to all of us.
 Through creating a space without judgement and guided by empathy she wants to sit with you through these challenging times.
 The areas that she is most interested in working are trauma, sexual assault, addictions, relationships of all denominations, Sex therapy (including sexuality, kink, BDSM) self-esteem, self-discovery, anxiety and depression.
-With an extensive background in the paralympic community she is very confident working with individuals with physical disabilities.
+With an extensive background in the paralympic community, she is very confident working with individuals with physical disabilities.

-Shacarra is 2SLGBTQ+ affirming and available to residents of Alberta above thirteen years of age for online and in person sessions.
+Shacarra is 2SLGBTQ+ affirming and available to residents of Alberta above thirteen years of age for online and in-person sessions.

 Have questions?
 Email Shacarra.